 The water plants in this beautiful indoor water garden are gorgeous!
 With fuzzy rosette leaves floating above the surface, and dark feathery roots showcased below the water, this is a new and fun way to showcase plants.

 This indoor water garden is sure to get conversation started.
-Its fuzzy rosette leaves float above the surface, while its dark, feathery roots float below.
-It is part flower arrangement and part houseplant—a delightful mix that won’t fade into the background.
-An indoor water garden adds a touch of whimsy and a peek-a-boo view below the surface.
-Follow along with these instructions to make an easy tabletop indoor water garden in a vase, with a few friends thrown in for company!
+An indoor water garden adds a touch of whimsy, especially thanks to the peek-a-boo view below the surface.
+Follow along with these instructions to make an easy tabletop indoor water garden in a vase, with a few friends (aka ceramic fish!) thrown in for company!

 - One large, cylindrical, footed glass vase

 - Water lettuce (Pistia stratiotes) – you can also find this in your local garden center